SuvojitAdak01/J.A.R.V.I.S/README.md

 ## 🛠️ Getting Started

-Follow these instructions to get a copy of J.A.R.V.I.S. running on your local machine.
+Follow these steps to get a copy of J.A.R.V.I.S. running on your local machine.

 ### Prerequisites